 Women's Leadership Awards

-There are six University Women's Leadership Awards which are presented annually to women of the University community who have distinguished themselves through their achievements, service and contributions to the common good.
+There are six University Women's Leadership Awards that are presented annually to women of the University community who have distinguished themselves through their achievements, service, and contributions to the common good.

 Susan B. Anthony Scholarship

 Sponsored by the Women's Club of the University of Rochester, this scholarship is awarded to two undergraduate female juniors who have demonstrated outstanding leadership and commitment in co-curricular activities and academic achievement.
 This need-b